rscharfer/myblog/posts/useState.md

 ---

 When you initialize `useState` with a prop, you have to remember that all you are doing is _initializing_ the state with the prop.
 I was working on a project recently, and I had forgotten this fact, and I was wondering why the state of our component was not remaining in sync with prop changes.
-But of course this is silly because if you want a piece of state to remain in sync with a prop, you would probably just use the prop to begin with and not bother creating creating state in the compomnent that tracks the prop changes.
+But of course this is silly because if you want a piece of state to remain in sync with a prop, you would probably just use the prop to begin with and not bother creating state in the component that tracks the prop changes.
 Once a component creates a piece of state, it is not meant to be overridden from a prop coming in from the outside; the state is meant to be completely controlled by the component.

 ```javascript
 function App() {